 Finally, new methods such as enantiomeric profiling have been developed to determine if mass loads of drugs in wastewater originated from consumption or from the disposal of unused drugs or production waste.
 It is now important to assess the possible utility of wastewater analysis to report on drug supply dynamics, including synthetic drug production (Emke et al., 2014).
+For example, recent malfunctioning of a small wastewater treatment plant in the Netherlands was caused by direct discharges in the sewage system of chemical waste from a drug production site.
+Further analysis revealed the actual synthesis process used to manufacture the corresponding drugs.
+The study confirmed that the chemical waste from the illegal manufacturing of stimulants will result in a specific chemical fingerprint that can be tracked in wastewater and used for forensic purposes.
+Such profiles can be used to identify drug production or synthesis waste disposal in the wastewater catchment area (Emke et al., 2018).

 Wastewater analysis has demonstrated its potential as a useful complement to established monitoring tools in the drugs area.
-It has some clear advantages over other approaches as it is not subject to response and non-response bias and can better identify the true spectrum of drugs being consumed, as users are often unaware of the actual mix of substances they take.
+It has some clear advantages over other approaches as it is not subject to response and nonresponse bias and can better identify the true spectrum of drugs being consumed, as users are often unaware of the actual mix of substances they take.
 This tool also has the potential to provide timely information in short timeframes on geographical and temporal trends.
 In order to check the quality and accuracy of data, further comparisons between wastewater analysis and data obtained through other indicators are needed.